Women make Computational Chemistry

 We are organising the “Women make COMP” symposium at the 2019 Fall National Meeting in San Diego, for which we have received an Innovative Project Grant (IPG) from the American Chemical Society (ACS).
 The symposium will be dedicated to graduate students and post-docs, who will receive direct mentorship from renowned women PIs, such mentoring the next generation of women in computational chemistry.
 This event is supported by the “Computer in Chemistry” division of the ACS.
 We are excited about this unique opportunity for young women, who will recognize themselves as computational and theoretical chemists, fostering their motivation in pursuing a career as a theoretician in academia or industry.

-If you are a young woman scientist and you are passionate about computational chemistry .. stay tuned!
-The application will be open in Spring 2019 on the ACS National Meeting website!
+If you are a young woman scientist passionate about computational chemistry .. the application is open!!
+Read how to apply here!.

 2019 summer coding camp @the Palermo lab!